4 minute read

 Verify the controller is running:

 Create the Experiment

-Deploy the Postgres application and experiment using the following:
+Deploy the Postgres application, RBAC policies, and the experiment by running:

 You can monitor the progress using